w1bb/IQC-Lab/README.md

 ## Running the lab

-To get started, you should run `jupyter-lab` inside a command line.
-In case something goes wrong and an error pops up, you might need to log out and log back in before continuing; on Linux, you can skip this step by simply running `~/.local/bin/jupyter-lab` instead.
+To get started, you should clone/download this repository, open up a command line/terminal, navigate to the parent folder and run `jupyter-lab`.
+In case something goes wrong and an error pops up, you might need to first log out and log back in before continuing; on Linux, you can skip this step by simply running `~/.local/bin/jupyter-lab` instead.

 A browser should get launched alongside a locally hosted server.
 In the left panel, please navigate to the folder in which you have downloaded/cloned this